survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 See [the usage documentation](http://cssnext.io/usage/) for available options.

 T> Note that cssnext includes autoprefixer!
 You don't have to configure autoprefixing separately for it to work in this case.

+## Understanding Lookups

+Sometimes you might see imports like `@import "~bootstrap/css/bootstrap";` in code.
+The tilde (`~`) tells webpack that it's not a relative import as by default.
+If tilde is included, it will perform a lookup against `node_modules` (default setting) although this is configurable through the [resolve.modules](https://webpack.js.org/configuration/resolve/#resolve-modules) field.

+[resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) makes it possible to specify `url()`'s relative to the file location.
+This is particularly useful with *sass-loader*.

+## Enabling Sourcemaps

+If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url.
+In case you have more loaders, each needs to enable sourcemap support separately! *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## Conclusion